Education

 Understanding Nearsightedness

-Myopia, or nearsightedness, is when you can clearly see objects that are close to you but distant objects are blurry.
-Myopia occurs when the eye is larger and has a longer depth than an average eye.
-The light that is focused in the eye now lands in front of the retina rather than directly on it.
+Myopia, or nearsightedness, means you can see nearby objects clearly, but distant objects appear blurry.
+This happens when the eye is larger than normal and has a longer depth.
+As a result, light entering the eye focuses in front of the retina instead of directly on it.

 Understanding Presbyopia (age related blurry near vision)

-Presbyopia, or age related blurry near vision, is a normal part of the aging process that all individuals will experience.
-It usually occurs around the age of 40.
-Treatments include glasses, contact lenses, LASIK, or eye drops, including Vuity.
-Watch to learn more!
+Presbyopia, or age-related blurry near vision, is a natural part of aging that everyone experiences, typically beginning around age 40.
+Treatment options may include glasses, contact lenses, LASIK, or eye drops such as Vuity.
+Watch the video to learn more!

 All About Eye Allergies